rmsrosa/UnitfulAssets.jl/README.md

 After I started writing this package, I found out about [bhgomes/UnitfulCurrency.jl](https://github.com/bhgomes/UnitfulCurrency.jl), which, however, has been archived for unknown reasons.

+Based on `bhgomes/UnitfulCurrency`, I modified my initial approach of currency pairs to be `("EUR", "USD")`, instead of a six-length string `"EURUSD"`, for instance.

- UnifulCurrency has a single dimension for all currencies, which has the side-effect of being able to `uconvert` different quantities without an exchange market rate.
-Moreover, all currencies are reference units for the same dimension.
-I don't know what further side-effects come out of that.
+`bhgomes/UnifulCurrency`, however, has a single dimension for all currencies, which has the side-effect of allowing to `uconvert` different quantities without an exchange market rate, on a one-to-one bases.
+Moreover, all currencies are reference units for the same dimension, which might have further side-effects, although I am not sure.

- There is no documentation and the README is short.
-It seems, though, that the exchange markets are defined for each pair, which is different than our approach, in which an exchange market contains a dictionary of currency pairs, allowing for more flexibility, in my point of view.
+There is no documentation in `bhgomes/UnitfulCurrency`, and the README is short.
+It seems, though, that the exchange markets in `bhgomes/UnitfulCurrency` are defined for each pair, which is different than our approach, in which an exchange market contains a dictionary of currency pairs, allowing for more flexibility, in my point of view.

- I also found out about [JuliaFinance/Currencies.jl](https://github.com/JuliaFinance/Currencies.jl).
-There are some nice concepts there, distinguishing currencies, from assets and cash.
+Later I also found out about [JuliaFinance/Currencies.jl](https://github.com/JuliaFinance/Currencies.jl).
+There are some nice concepts there, distinguishing currencies from assets and cash.
 Take this excerpt for instance:

  > "When a currency is thought of as a financial instrument (as opposed to a mere label), we choose to refer to it as "Cash" as it would appear, for example, in a balance sheet.
 Assets.jl provides a Cash instrument together with a specialized Position type that allows for basic algebraic manipulations of Cash and other financial instrument positions".

-However, this package is not based on `Unitful`.
+However, `JuliaFinance/Currencies.jl` is not based on `Unitful`, so none of the examples above can be easily implemented.

 ## License